joeldba/dwm/README.md

   * A patch that enables colors for each status module.
 This interfaces with my build of dwmblocks.
 * [modified rainbowtags](https://pastebin.com/MpYmWZyp)
   * Each individual tag has a different color.
 The stock rainbowtags patch on suckless.org only colorized selected tags, whereas this modified version colorizes all of them regardless of selection status.
+* winicon
+  * Shows an icon (if available) next to the window title in the bar.

 # What are the keybindings?
 While this information can be gathered from `config.h` I've gone the extra mile and made a table that outlines most of the keybindings for you.
 The default modkey is `Super`, or the Windows key, as specified in `config.h`.